 Yes.
 Absolute confidentiality is assured, and is in fact mandatory for all clinicians, except where required by law.

 The clinicians are extremely aware of the importance of confidentiality, and sensitive to both legal and ethical confidentiality requirements.

-The Arts Wellbeing Collective team will receive a report of pure statistical data that shows how many people accessed the Wellbeing Helpline, and high level data about themes.
-No names or personal details are shared in this report.
+The Arts Wellbeing Collective team receives reporting of pure statistical data that shows how many people accessed the Wellbeing Helpline, and high level data about themes.
+No names or personal details are shared in this reporting.

-I’m well-known/in a high profile show/in the public eye.
+I’m well-known.
 Will the clinicians be a fan or want gossip?